reneaas/classes_in_cpp/README.md

 }
 ```

-You do not need to worry to much about that the arguments to the main function is for our purpose.
+For our purposes, you don't need to worry too much about what the arguments to the main function does.
 In our case, the realization is

 ```c++
 #include "trapezoidal.hpp"